 I’ve been what you might consider a gamer ever since I was able to hold a controller in my hand and press a couple of buttons.
 I learned a great deal of hand-eye coordination because of it, but my coordination has never really been the strongest due to my condition.
 In any case, I remember two things about that big grey box that appeared in my living room on Christmas morning of 1995: The games were very short, and they were often very difficult.
 A player was given a few lives with virtually no shot at a continue, and the closest thing that we had to saving and loading data was a password that you’d be asked to write down upon the completion of every level.
 These varied depending on the games and could either be a series of numbers and letters, or picture graphs as were used in the original Mega Man titles.
 But rest assured, if you stuck with it and remembered all of the required steps and patterns required to pass some of the more difficult portions of these titles, you’d be greeted with a closure to the story and some kind of ending.
 Then, the game would end.
 You could play it as many times as you wanted, but nothing would really change.
 It was almost like a board game in that sense, because you could only use the pieces that came in the box, and just as when you put all the pieces away; the game ROM would flash and it would reset the title back to the beginning.

 As gaming moved from the eight-bit era to the sixteen and thirty-two bit era, we started seeing longer games, with more complex objectives as well as the use of saving and loading states.
 This meant that players could now save their progress and essentially that the games could be much longer.
-As we moved into the third and fourth generation of gaming, an online element was being introduced as well as sandbox style that essentially combined to make one gigantic mess that would never find a conclusion and could be played eternally.
+As we moved into the third and fourth generation of gaming, an online element was being introduced thanks to people getting broadband more easily than before (see this article here about how people find deals these days, too).
+This changed games a great deal as developers adapted to the new connectivity, but sadly it went for a sandbox style that essentially combined to make one gigantic mess that would never find a conclusion and could be played eternally.

 Yes, I said eternally.
 If you choose to do so, you could play some massive multiplayer online games for the rest of your life and people have done just that.
 Though while I imagine that it might be fun to interact with people online and form bonds with them, there’s something to say about the single-player experience here that I think needs to be noted.
 Eventually, games need to end.
 I’m not trying to spoil your fun, but I’ve always felt that a strong conclusion to any great title is worth its weight in gold; especially if it ties up all the loose ends explained in said title.
 The games of my generation were quite short, but at least a player would have the satisfaction that they had won, that they had actually completed the mission and there was nothing else left for them to do.
 The kingdom was saved, the world was saved, the universe was saved.
 The threat was eliminated and the player was victorious.
 Most of all, you could clear the game and move onto another completely different adventure.